Wenqi-Cui/MIMO-Neural-PI/README.md

 This repository contains source code necessary to reproduce the results presented in the following paper:
 [Reinforcement Learning for Optimal Frequency Control: A Lyapunov Approach](https://arxiv.org/abs/2009.05654)

-Authors: Wenqi Cui and Baosen Zhang

-University of Washington

 # Motivation